Kakha8/FD-Client/README.md

 # File Drive Client

-A Windows desktop client for **File Drive Lockbox**: client-side encrypted file storage with authenticated revisions, device-aware sharing, and a JavaFX interface backed by a native Rust cryptographic core.
+A Windows desktop client for **File Drive Lockbox**: client-side encrypted file storage with authenticated revisions, device-aware sharing, ESP32-backed TOTP two-factor authentication, and a JavaFX interface backed by a native Rust cryptographic core.

 The Lockbox design keeps plaintext, file keys, and private signing material on registered client devices.
 The backend stores encrypted containers and the